BobaBoard/boba-docs/src/content/docs/development/boba-backend/permissions/testing-permissions.md

 ---
+title: Testing permissions
+sidebar:
-sidebar_position: 4
+  order: 4
 ---

-# Testing permissions

 ## Testing routes

 To test routes that require a specific permission, the permission must first be granted to a user in the test database.

 :::TODO